corinis/watchmen/README.md

 Ping services are npm modules with the ``'watchmen-ping'`` prefix.

+Alternatively you can add new ping services directly by creating a file with the pattern  "plugins/watchmen-ping-{PLUGINNAME}.js".
+The local plugin loader will load these as well.
+You can use one the existing watchmen-ping-json-api.js as template.

 For example, if you want to create a smtp ping service:

 #### a) create a watchmen-ping-smtp module and publish it.
 This is how a simple HTTP ping service looks like: